so-lovely/git_note/AI/dictionary_AI.md

 **Adversarial Attack**
 An Adversarial Attack involves the manipulation or exploitation of a Machine Learning model using carefully crafted data.
 Explore the comprehensive insights into this concerning phenomenon that poses a significant challenge to the field of Artificial Intelligence.

+**Agent**
+ - “agent” is an automated reasoning and decision engine
+ -  It takes in a user input/query and can make internal decisions for executing that query in order to return the correct result

+  The key agent components can include, but are not limited to:
+- Breaking down a complex question into smaller ones
+- Choosing an external Tool to use + coming up with parameters for calling the Tool
+- Planning out a set of tasks
+- Storing previously completed tasks in a memory module

+**Qdrant**
+Qdrant is an Open-Source Vector Database and Vector Search Engine written in Rust.

+**FunctionTool**
+FunctionTool: A function tool allows users to easily convert any user-defined function into a Tool.
+It can also auto-infer the function schema.

+**token**
+an individual instance of a type of symbol; "the word 'error' contains three tokens of `r'" something serving as a sign of something else

+**ObjectIndex**
+- Class of llama_index
+- The ObjectIndex class is one that allows for the indexing of arbitrary Python objects